Past Committees & Task Forces

 Gender, Equity, and Cultures of Respect Task Force

 Established by 2018-19 President Jennifer Crewe (Columbia) and chaired by Christie Henry (Princeton), studied gender-related issues facing the community and issued a report recommending to the Board, the EJI Committee, and member presses policies, programs, and resources to increase gender-equity, confront hostility, and foster respect.
+Members will find the report, recommendations, and supporting materials hosted on UP Commons.

 Diversity & Inclusion Task Force

 This 2017-2018 task force was chaired by Gita Manaktala (MIT) and Larin McLaughlin (Washington).
 A Resource List (PDF) was compiled and shared, and the recommendation to create a full Equity, Justice, & Inclusion Committee to build on their work was adopted.
+The final report to the board is available to members via UP Commons.

 Research Task Force